US Visa Interview Philippines 2023: Effective Tips To Pass

 The Consul doesn’t only look at your financial status to ensure you can afford your US trip; they also review it to ensure you have enough assets to compel you to return to the Philippines.

 Therefore, if you have little to no money in your bank account and zero property under your name, the Consular officer will see you as someone who got nothing to lose and can potentially stay in the US as an illegal immigrant.

 However, as long as you can prove that you have enough income and can specify the source of this income, you still have the chance to be approved.

-Meanwhile, applicants from rich families are not immune to rejection.
-They can still be denied if they can’t pinpoint where their money comes from or if they’re fresh graduates who only rely on their parents’ money.
+Meanwhile, applicants from wealthy families are not immune to rejection.
+They can still be denied if they can’t pinpoint where their money comes from or if they’re fresh graduates relying only on their parent’s money.

-A stable job is one of the strongest proofs that you will return to the Philippines as soon as your US trip is over.
+A stable job is one of the most substantial proof that you will return to the Philippines as soon as your US trip ends.

-If requested, show your certificate of employment and other documents that can attest to how many years you’ve been working in your current company.
+If requested, show your certificate of employment and other documents that can attest to how many years you’ve worked in your current company.

 - Properties/assets in the Philippines.